The Cost of Learning Under Multiple Change Points: Introduction

 \subsection{Main contributions}

 Minimizing dynamic regret in our setting requires managing the trade-off between {\it adaptivity} and {\it stability}: rapidly discarding past data after genuine shifts are detected reduces bias; but overly reactive behavior (discarding informative data) increases variance.
 Endogenous confounding adds a new dimension to this tension: decisions made under one regime influence the statistical landscape faced by future detection and estimation tasks.
-Our central insight is that \emph{attempting to detect every change is neither necessary nor desirable.} We show that the regret cost associated with missed detections is not uniform -- ``small'' mean shifts or shifts that last for a short duration do not incur a high cost.
+Our central insight is that \emph{attempting to detect every change is neither necessary nor desirable.} We show that the regret cost associated with missed detections is not uniform - "small" mean shifts or shifts that last for a short duration do not incur a high cost.
 The challenge is to appropriately classify said changes.
-Our algorithm employs a time-varying detection threshold that effectively executes this classification: it detects sufficiently large shifts quickly; and incurs minimal cost due to missed changes.
+Our algorithm employs a time-varying detection threshold that effectively executes this classification: it detects sufficiently large shifts quickly and incurs minimal cost due to missed changes.
+In particular, changes whose magnitude remains below the statistical resolution induced by the uncertainty of the current reference estimate need not be detected, as their contribution to the regret remains controlled.

 Our main contributions are summarized below.

 \textbf{An anytime tracking algorithm.} We propose the \emph{Anytime Tracking CUSUM (ATC)} algorithm (Section \ref{sec:algorithm}) that tracks the evolving mean, without knowledge of the horizon~$T$ or the number of changes~$S$.
 The key design feature here is a fully data-driven adaptive restart with a selective detection mechanism, which enables stability (few unnecessary restarts), adaptivity (fast detection when shifts are genuine), and robustness to missed detections.